-Families involved with EarlyEd has identified limited availability of school holiday activities suitable for children with disability.
-This led to a collaboration between EarlyEd and The Royal Botanic Garden Sydney, that resulted in inclusive opportunities for children with disabilities to participate in school holiday programs offered at the Garden.
+Families involved with EarlyEd have identified limited availability of school holiday activities suitable for children with disability as a major concern.
+This led to a collaboration between EarlyEd and The Royal Botanic Garden Sydney that resulted in inclusive opportunities for children with disabilities to participate in school holiday programs offered at the Garden.

 The inclusive activities have provided a welcoming space for children with additional needs and their families who may otherwise not have visited the garden.
 The sessions were run for two holiday periods beginning in 2017.